Counting Square Discriminants: The Automorphic Function

-where \beq \zeta^*(w)=\pi^{-\frac{w}{2}}\Gamma(\tfrac{w}{2})\zeta(w). \eeq Furthermore, for $k$ a half integer, let $E_{\mathfrak{a}}^k(z,w)$ be the weight $k$ Eisenstein series at the cusp $\mathfrak{a}$ as in \cite{goldfeld1985eisenstein}.
+where $\zeta^*(w)$ is the completed Riemann zeta function, \beq \zeta^*(w)=\pi^{-\frac{w}{2}}\Gamma(\tfrac{w}{2})\zeta(w). \eeq Furthermore, for $k$ a half integer, let $E_{\mathfrak{a}}^k(z,w)$ be the weight $k$ Eisenstein series at the cusp $\mathfrak{a}$, as in \cite{goldfeld1985eisenstein}.
 Our notation differs somewhat from the notation of \cite{goldfeld1985eisenstein}, as we shift the position of the complex variable by replacing the $w$ with $w - \kt$.
 This amounts to using the normalized cocycle $j(\gamma,z)/|j(\gamma,z)|$ in the definition of the Eisenstein series instead of $j(\gamma,z)$ alone.
 Also, note that in \cite{goldfeld1985eisenstein} the weight is denoted by $\kt$ but throughout this work we use $k$.